RINEARN/rinpn/README.md

 ![Concept Image](./img/signboard.jpg)

-RINPn (RINEARN Processor nano) is a free scientific calculator software, having very simple window.
+The RINPn is a powerful scientific calculator software, having simple window.
 The RINPn is available in both GUI (window) and command-lines, and various math functions are available by default.
 In addition, you can define new functions, and you can also write/execute scripts for taking complex calculations.

 **Note: This README is for users who want to build this software from source code by yourself.
 You can also get prebuilt-packages of this software from the following official website.**